ssszyszkowicz/URBINTEL-bike-lane-planner/README.md

 URBINTEL is an automated bike lane planning software, written in Python and some embedded OpenCL.

 The simulator runs from MAIN.py.
+The main function call is on the last line of that file.
-Not all the requirements are listed - you will have to find them yourself, sorry :( The simulator is set up to run for the city of Charlottetown in the province of Prince Edward Island (code PE).
+The simulator is set up to run for the city of Charlottetown in the province of Prince Edward Island (code PE).
+To run a different city in Canada, download the corresponding province .osm.pbf file, place it in its folder, and edit the call to MAIN() with first parameter like so, for example: ['CA', 'ON', 'Ottawa'].
+The folder structure will be explained shortly.

 Once the simulation is finished (will take several hours), a GUI with maps will appear.
 You can navigate the maps using the AWSDZX<> keys.